camerongilbert134/learn-software-engineering/browser-development/1-html/README.md

 ## Other resources

 The only thing left to learn with HTML is the individual elements which I won't be covering individually.
-For a refrence to the different HTML elemenets I recommend the MDN: https://developer.mozilla.org/en-US/docs/Web/HTML/Element
+For a refrence to the different HTML elements I recommend the MDN: https://developer.mozilla.org/en-US/docs/Web/HTML/Element

 For a more practical hands on tutorial I recommend codecademy: https://www.codecademy.com/learn/learn-html